90. Environmental Protection Agency (EPA) Regulations for Human Subject Research

 o the intervention or procedure holds out the prospect of direct benefit to the individual subject or is likely to contribute to the subject's well-being,

-o risk-to-benefit ratio of the research is at least as favorable to the subjects as that of available alternative approaches, and
+o risk-to-benefit ratio of the research is at least as favorable to the subjects as that of available alternative approaches.

-Additional EPA Requirements for Submission of Human Subject Research to EPA
+Additional EPA Requirements for Submission of Information to EPA for Completed Research